-Many Vaping Illnesses Linked To Black Market "Dank Vapes" Or Other THC Products
+Many Vaping Illnesses Linked To Black Market 'Dank Vapes' Or Other THC Products

 And earlier this week, police in Waynesboro, Va., arrested three men and recovered more than 1,000 vape cartridges that were labeled as containing a 90% THC oil mixture.

 "They're labeled Dank Vapes," Capt.
-Mike Martin of the Waynesboro police department says.
+Mike Martin of the Waynesboro Police Department says.
 "They appear commercially packaged, and there are a variety of different flavors."

 The mixture appears as "a standard-looking brownish oil. ...
 It has the consistency of ... maybe, like a motor oil," Martin says.